Curriculum for Life

 The programme is delivered by tutors through a dedicated Curriculum for Life lesson every cycle.
 Students are assessed through yearly workbooks allowing them to reflect on their overall performance and commitment to society.
 The programme also features regular assemblies and further work with external agencies.

-The curriculum overview for each year group across the 6 themes can be found here
+The curriculum overview for each year group across the 6 themes can be found linked below.

 Curriculum for Life is also taught through an individual subject context and is embedded into lesson planning.
 To view how the Curriculum for Life programme is taught across the wider curriculum at KS3, KS4 and KS5 click here